-Sophie Naftalin is a solicitor in our police law department specialising in civil actions against the police and other bodies within the criminal justice system.
+Sophie Naftalin is a solicitor in our police law department specialising in civil actions against the police.

 Prior to qualifying as a solicitor, Sophie was an accredited police station representative and she continues to draws on her criminal defence experience in her civil work.

 Sophie gives training for Legal Action Group on police complaints and actions against the police.